World War II in Yugoslav Macedonia: Manipulation of historical events

-On the other hand, the glorification of the Yugoslav Partisan movement became one of the main components of the post-war communist political propaganda.
-Despite that, before the autumn of 1944, the Macedonian Partisans were not significant military force.
-Their activity did not differ from the typically Balkan "hajduk" traditions as ambushes and lack of military planning.
-They were ill-equipped and did not have good training.
-The Partisans received more weapons after the coup d'état of 9 September 1944 as the Bulgarians withdrew from the area and part of their military equipment fell into Partisans' hands.
-Simultaneously they counted hardly ca. 8,000-man, based predominantly on then Albanian territory.
 It became clear in the autumn of 1944, that the Bulgarian army supporting the Belgrade Offensive of the 3rd Ukrainian Front, was the real force behind the driving the German Army Group E, counting ca. 300,000 soldiers, out of Southern Serbia, Kosovo and Macedonia.
 Nevertheless, the official Yugoslav and later Macedonian historiography, has played down its role by political grounds, actually at the cost of historical deceptions.
 For example, according to Macedonian sources Bulgarians did not participate in the operations for the capture of Skopje in the mid of November 1944, even as observers.
 Once the city was seized by the guerrillas, they were not even allowed to enter it.
 Nevertheless, the city was seized not without the decisive role of the Bulgarian troops.
 Per German military historian Karl Hnilicka, the Bulgarians developed their advance towards Skopje into a large-scale offensive, which gave rise to the danger for Army Group E of being cut off.
 The situation was desperate and the town was evacuated urgently at the night of 13/14 November.
 As result on 13 and 14 November parts of the First and Fourth Bulgarian Armies entered Skopje.
-According to the British commissioner in the Allied Commission in Sofia — general Walter Oxley, Skopje was seized after several Bulgarian attacks, while the partisans were waiting on the hills around, but they moved on in time to support the Bulgarian entry into the city.
+According to the British commissioner in the Allied Commission in Sofia – general Walter Oxley, Skopje was seized after several Bulgarian attacks, while the partisans were waiting on the hills around, but they moved on in time to support the Bulgarian entry into the city.
 Bulgarian sources maintain at first they entered the town, and namely Bulgarian detachments seized also its center at midnight.